nearform/fast-jwt/README.md

 Create a decoder function by calling `createDecoder` and providing one or more of the following options:

 - `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
+- `skipTypCheck`: When validating the decoded header, setting this option skips the check of the `typ` property.
+This would be neccesary for AWS Cognito tokens, that do not send `typ` as part of the header.
+Default is `false`.

 The decoder is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.